aji-prod/tomato/README.md

 Before using the first time [tomato], it is required to build the local [Docker image] with the `--rebuild-image` option, as `tomato --rebuild-image [command]`.

 The [tomato]'s core resides in the script launched inside the [Docker image], any [tomato] update will only be available after passing the `--rebuild-image` option.
 It is also recommended to pass this option each new month as the official [ArchLinux Docker image] is updated monthly.

+### Initializing the Docker Image

+> `tomato --rebuild-image`

+The `--rebuild-image` option can be combined with any other flags or commands.

+### Pruning the Docker Image

+> `tomato --remove-image`

+Will ask [Docker] do delete the [Docker image], can be combined with any other flags and takes precedence over the `--rebuild-image` option.

 ### Docker Volumes